limedosa/checklistApp/README.md

 1. Navigate to the dashboard
 2. Find the checklist you want to share
 3. Click the "Share" button
-4. Copy the generated link and send it to your collaborators
+4. Copy the generated link and send it to your collaborators(doesn't work yet)

 ### Cloning a Checklist